YubicoLabs/yed-self-service/README.md

 - Install the AWS Amplify CLI
   - [Download link here](https://docs.amplify.aws/cli/)
   - Ensure you have configured the Amplify CLI ([Instructions here](https://docs.amplify.aws/cli/start/install/))
+- AWS SNS Instance
+  - Amplify is unable to create the SNS resource required to send alerts for low inventory.
+Follow these instructions to create an SNS resource
+  - Ensure that you name your topic **inv-monitor**, otherwise you will need to edit the lambda function, and execution role

 ### Installation